dleng2242/LearnBulgarianShinyApp/README.md

 # Learn Bulgarian Shiny App

-An R Shiny app to help you learn the Bulgarian Language
+An R Shiny app to help you learn the Bulgarian Language.